videothrone/berlin-weather/README.md

 - Built with Vite / React
 - Weather data is pulled from the Open Weather Map API
-- Background color animations done done with CSS keyframes
+- Background color animations done with CSS keyframes
 - Uses Typescript, but probably in weird / insufficient way, since I'm Typescript noob 🙃

 ## Features